St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 16, 2020 Gametracker

 TRAINER'S ROOM

-Cards: Molina, who caught an additional two innings before leaving Tuesday's game after being hit in the hand by Ryan Braun's bat, was back in the lineup after a CT scan earlier Wednesday, but was batting ninth. ...
+Cards: Molina, who caught an additional two innings before leaving Tuesday's game after being hit in the hand Braun's bat, was back in the lineup after a CT scan earlier Wednesday, but was batting ninth.
+He did not play in the second game...
 2B Kolten Wong, who missed Tuesday's game after experiencing discomfort in his left side while warming up, said he had an MRI that showed no structural damage, but was not in the lineup for the first game. ''The only time I feel pain is when I swing,'' Wong said. ''Running and defense might be something I can still do.
 I'm going to try and take some swings and see how it goes, but for the most part I know I can come in as a defensive replacement.''

 UP NEXT